devlikeapro/waha-docs/content/en/docs/how-to/install/index.md

 ---
 title : "🔧 Install & Update"
 description: "How to install and update WAHA"
-lead: "On the page you'll find answers on how to install and update WAHA."
+lead: "How to install and update WAHA"
 date: 2020-10-06T08:48:45+00:00
 lastmod: 2020-10-06T08:48:45+00:00
 draft: false